filipeforattini/ff-svc-express/README.md

 ## Description

-Example of a service built with pileline [filipeforattini/ff-iac-github-actions](https://github.com/filipeforattini/ff-iac-github-actions).
+This repository is an example of a service built with pileline [filipeforattini/ff-iac-github-actions](https://github.com/filipeforattini/ff-iac-github-actions) and deployed on Kubernetes.

 ## Monitor